What is LMI?

+Lenders Mortgage Insurance (LMI) was introduced by the Federal Government in 1965 to transfer the risk from the lender to the insurers.
 Without a 20% deposit, home buyers are usually required to take out LMI.
-Self-employed borrowers and non-residents may need to avail themselves to LMI to secure their loans, with the lenders deciding on this via a case-by-case basis.
+Self-employed borrowers and non-residents may also need LMI in order to secure their loan, with the lenders deciding on a case-by-case basis.

-LMI is required if borrowers are seeking a residential loan in excess of 80% and the cost to the borrower can be hefty.
+LMI is required if you are seeking a residential loan in excess of 80% of the property value, and the added cost can be hefty.
 Many borrowers mistakenly believe that LMI is designed to protect them if they default on their loan, thereby enabling them to retain their house.
-However, in reality, it actually protects the lender if the borrower defaults on their loan.
+In fact, it actually protects the lender if the borrower defaults on their loan.

-For further information regarding LMI or if you have any questions about this scenario and how it applies to you, please do not hesitate to contact Paul on 0417 567 747 today.
+For further information regarding LMI or parental assistance, contact Paul on 0417 567 747 today.